AztecProtocol/aztec-v1-specification/README.md

 ## B - Interest streaming via AZTEC notes

-**concrete example** interest payments.
 Consider a contract that accepts a DAI note (let's call it the origination note), and issues confidential Loan notes in exchange, where the sum of the values of the loan notes is equal to the sum of the values of the origination note (this is enforced).

 When a deposit of confidential DAI is supplied to the contract in the form of an interest payment (call it an interest note), a ratio is defined between the value of the interest note and the origination note.